graphicore/obtainJS/README.md

 As a smart ;-) *LIBRARY AUTHOR*
 -------------------------------

-who wan't to implement a API using with ObtainJS the work is a bit more, stay with me.
+who's going to implement a API using with ObtainJS the work is a bit more.
+Stay with me.

 The behavior above is achieved by defining a twofold dependency tree: one for the actions  of the synchronous execution path and one for the actions